onna4/my-portfolio/README.md

-# my-portfolio built with React.
+# my-portfolio built with React and styled with Tailwind.
 ![](./src/assets/img/screenshot.png)